zbalkan/zbalkan.github.io/_posts/2025-01-28-wazuhevtx.md

 Oct 15 21:07:00 linux-agent sshd[29205]: Invalid user blimey from 18.18.18.18 port 48928
 ```

-3. **Analyze the Output:** The tool processes the log in three phases
+3. **Analyse the Output:** The tool processes the log in three phases

   Phase 1: Pre-Decoding—Extracts metadata such as hostname, program_name, and timestamp.
 <img src="/assets/images/logtest-phase1.png" width="800" alt="Pre-Decoding—Extracts metadata such as hostname, program_name, and timestamp">